-The following inmates must submit a biological sample (Penal Code § 296):
+Inmates must submit a biological sample (Penal Code § 296: Penal Code § 296.1):

-- (a) A person, including a juvenile, upon conviction or other adjudication of any felony offense - (b) A person, including a juvenile, upon conviction or other adjudication of any offense if the person has a prior felony on record - (c) An adult arrested or charged with any felony
+- (a) Upon conviction or other adjudication of any felony offense. - (b) Upon conviction or other adjudication of any offense if the person has a prior felony on record. - (c) When arrested or charged with any felony.